LeoNiedermeier/LeoNiedermeier.github.io/_docs/java/maven/maven_git_versions.md

 ## The Need for Different Maven SNAPSHOT Versions

-If we work with differnt git branches, it can be useful to build identifiable artifacts from different branches.
+If we work with different git branches, it can be useful to build identifiable artifacts from different branches.
 For instance the different branches can be related to individual (test) environments.

 # Assumptions

 * Only CI Server deploys to artifact repository
-* Artifacts from different branches sould be distinguishable by their version
+* Artifacts from different branches should be distinguishable by their version
-* Should work in dev environemnt like eclipse
+* Should work in dev environment like eclipse

 # Implementation

 * For all `pom.xml` the version is `<version>local-SNAPSHOT</version>`
 * The CI server can set individual versions

-{: .success title="No pom.xml merges"}
-There are no changes of the `pom.xml` files due to different version configurations in different branches.
+{: .success title="No pom.xml merges"} There are no changes of the `pom.xml` files due to different version configurations in different branches.
 Therefore merges do not produce conflicts or unwanted overrides with respect to the version configuration.

 # Versioning with CI Friendly Versions